KDE/documentation-develop-kde-org/content/hig/style/writing/labels.md

     [buddy](https://doc.qt.io/qt-5/qlabel.html#setBuddy) of the label.
 -   Avoid *static text*: long instructions or explanations within the user interface.
-Being tempted to add static text is a good sign that the software\'s user interface is too complex and should be simplified.
+Being tempted to add static text is a good sign that the software's user interface is too complex and should be simplified.

 ### Labels in Dialogs